Ranjith-singh/Analytics-api/readme.md

         because when you build image the end of each line in run.sh gets added with /r(windows style) instead of /n(linux style) so it is not recognised by linux as a cmd

+    usage :
+        defining rust api's :
+            define in the main.py or any custom module from the src path(/api/events) and import those in  main.py while importing the modules be sure to use . instead of / like : api.events.Routing